 Yes, SOLIDWORKS Manage will have its own database that can run on an existing SOLIDWORKS PDM Professional database server instance.

-Check out our resources for case studies, product data sheets, videos and more.
-Or contact us to speak with a knowledgeable 3D solutions specialist.
+Contact us to speak with a knowledgeable 3D solutions specialist.